cstuncsik/fewa/README.md

 Logical shooter game for the js13k game 2014 contest

 ##Game rules##
 You have the four elements and 3 types of bricks from each element type.
-Striked bricks are weak, filled bricks are stronger and signed bricks are the strongest.
+Stroked empty bricks are weak, color filled bricks are stronger and signed bricks are the strongest.
 If you shoot the signed bricks with the proper element it has special effect.

 Fire special brick explodes the whole column of bricks.
 Earth special brick explodes surrounding bricks.